SiskoUrso/100-days-of-python/day-011/blackjack-capstone-project/README.md

 # Blackjack Game - First Capstone Project

 This was the first capstone project provided in the 100 days of python.
+There was a [demo](https://appbrewery.github.io/python-day11-demo/) version to view to get an idea of what is expected.

 The list of cards were provided to start with and the following rules were given:

 - The deck is unlimited in size.
 - There are no jokers.